telethar/ALttPDoorRandomizer/docs/Customizer.md

 Turtle Rock: Quake
 ```

 Leave blank or omit if you wish it to be random.
+Alternatively, a weighted dictionary is supported and a 'Random' option

 ### bosses